xkhainguyen/xkhainguyen.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I am a first-year student the [MS in Mechanical Engineering–Research](https://www.meche.engineering.cmu.edu/education/graduate-programs/masters-research.html) program at [Carnegie Mellon Univeristy (CMU)](https://www.cmu.edu/).
 I am advised by [Zac Manchester](https://www.ri.cmu.edu/ri-faculty/zachary-manchester/) as a member of the [Robotic Exploration Lab](http://roboticexplorationlab.org/), in the [Robotics Institute](https://ri.cmu.edu/).
-I am working on trajectory optimization and model predictive control (MPC) for autonomous vehicles.
+I am working on fast trajectory optimization and model predictive control (MPC) for robotic systems.

 I am currently a [Vingroup Scholar](https://scholarships.vinuni.edu.vn/) with the mission to lead and advance the development of science and technology in Vietnam in the future.